 1. Functional Testing

-Functional testing is a broad testing term can be applied to other types of products too and not only mobile.
-But here, because in this article, we will keep the scope limited to mobile.
+Mobile devices and other types of devices can also perform functional Testing.
+But in this article, we will keep the scope limited to mobile.

 As a type of mobile testing, functional testing ensures that the application works as per the requirements.
 We check that all the functionalities are working as intended.
-Functional testing is required to provide a quality product, meet product requirements, ensure customer satisfaction, and to reduce risk.
+Functional testing provides a quality product, meets product requirements, ensure customer satisfaction, and reduce risk.

 Example: Let’s take an example of an e-commerce mobile app.